microsoft/PowerApps-Samples/dataverse/webapi/C#/SingleTenantS2S/README.md

 ## What this sample does

 This code sample retrieves account data from the Dataverse environment and outputs it to the console.
-Below is listed some example output showing the top three accounts.
+Below is listed some example output displaying the top three account nanes.

 ```json
   {